PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Related work

-Since the KKT conditions may not be ideal for linear programming, researchers have also explored designing gradient approximations.
+Since KKT conditions may not be ideal for linear objective functions, researchers have also explored the design of surrogate loss or gradients.
 For example, \citet{elmachtoub2021smart} proposed regret (SPO loss in their paper) to measure decision error.
-Since the regret loss suffers from non-convexity and discontinuity of linear programming, they then developed a method \spo{}, in which a convex and sub-differentiable loss guaranteed that a useful subgradient could be computed and used to guide training.
-Same as previous approaches, \spo{} solves an optimization problem in each forward pass.
-In contrast to the KKT-based methods, \spo{} is limited to the linear objective function.
-Because optimization is the computational bottleneck of \spo{}, \citet{mandi2020smart} utilized \spo{} on combinatorial problems by applying a relaxation as well as warm starting.
-As \citet{mandi2020smart} reported, the usage of a relaxation reduced the solving time at the cost of performance.
+However, the gradient of regret is still zero almost everywhere and is undefined otherwise for the linear objective function.
+To address this, they introduced \spo{}, a convex and sub-differentiable loss, to ensure a nonzero subgradient for training.
+As in previous approaches, \spo{} solves an optimization problem in each forward pass.
+Unlike KKT-based methods, \spo{} is limited to the linear objective function.
+Because optimization is the computational bottleneck, \citet{mandi2020smart} applied \spo{} to combinatorial problems using relaxation and warm starting techniques.
+They reported that relaxation reduces solving time at the cost of performance.

-On the other hand, \citet{poganvcic2019differentiation} computed a subgradient from continuous interpolation of linear objective functions, an approach they referred to as the ``differentiable black-box solver", \dbb{}.
-The interpolation approximation was non-convex but also avoided vanishing gradients.
-Compared to \spo{}, \dbb{} requires an extra optimization problem for the backward pass, and the loss of \dbb{} is flexible (the Hamming distance in their paper).
-In addition, \citet{berthet2020learning} applied perturbed optimizer \dpo{} by adding random noise to the cost vector so that a nonzero expected derivative of linear programming can be obtained and further constructed Fenchel-Young loss \pfyl{}.
-As the key algorithms of \pyepo{}, \spo{}, \dbb{}, \dpo{}, and \pfyl{} are further discussed in Section \ref{sec:prel}.
+\citet{poganvcic2019differentiation} computed a subgradient from continuous interpolation of solutions, an approach they referred to as the ``differentiable black-box solver", \dbb{}.
+The interpolation approximation is nonconvex but avoids vanishing gradients.
+Compared to \spo{}, \dbb{} requires an extra optimization for the backward pass, and the loss of \dbb{} is flexible (e.g., the Hamming distance in their paper).

+In addition, \citet{berthet2020learning} applied perturbed optimizer \dpo{} by adding random noise to the objective function coefficients so that the piecewise constant solutions are smoothed by probability and further constructed the Fenchel-Young loss \pfyl{} by duality.
+As a sampling-based method, the number of optimization problems that need to be solved for each iteration is the number of samples.

+Moreover, \citet{mulamba2020contrastive} adopted the noise-contrastive estimate (\nce{}) to compute a surrogate loss.
+This approach treats a subset of suboptimal feasible solutions as negative samples and maximizes the gap between the optimal solution and these negative samples.
+Inspired by \nce{}, \citet{mandi2022decision} converted the predict-then-optimize task into a "Learning to Rank" (\ltr{}) problem \cite{liu2009learning}, ranking the subset of feasible solutions based on the objective value.
+Both \nce{} and \ltr{} offer the flexibility of being unrestricted in terms of the type of optimization problem, which presents a significant advantage.
+However, to our knowledge, these methods have not been tested on non-linear problems.